jmvarberg/jmvtools/README.md

 <!-- badges: end -->

-This is a collection of functions and wrappers customized for data analysis, plotting and formatting for interactive reports.
+This is a collection of functions and wrappers customized for data analysis, plotting and formatting for interactive reporting.

 ## Installation